Yash-Parsana/CrazyCoderServerlessApi/README.md

  :pushpin: <b>Open a Pull Request:</b> Open a pull request from your branch to the main CrazyCoderServerlessApi repository.
 Provide a clear description of the changes you've made.
 Add screenshots or screen captures to your Pull Request to help us understand the effects of the changes proposed in your PR.

-:pushpin: <b>Review and Merge:</b> Wait for your PR review and CrazyCoderServerlessApiroval from the maintainers.
+:pushpin: <b>Review and Merge:</b> Wait for your PR review and approval from the maintainers.
-Once CrazyCoderServerlessApiroved, it will be merged into the main repository.
+Once approved, it will be merged into the main repository.

 <br>
 We appreciate your contributions and thank you for helping us make CrazyCoder a valuable resource for the competitive programming community!!